epics-containers/.devcontainer/README.md

 # .devcontainer
-vscode devcontainer configuration for working with EPICS Containers
+vscode devcontainer configuration for working with EPICS Containers / Python projects

 # Base container
 This project is a companion to the dev-u22 developer container project.
 It bases